Be sure that you've familiarized yourself with the second set of ... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Be sure that you've familiarized yourself with the second set of formulas presented in this section by working C5–C8 in the Concept and Vocabulary Check.
 In Exercises 9–22, express each sum or difference as a product.
-If possible, find this product's exact value. sin x + sin 2x
+If possible, find this product's exact value. cos 75° ﹣ cos 15°

 Verified Solution